 Purchasing a brand new grill is exciting.
 But before you fire up that grill and cook up some good food, first, you have some hygiene and safety issues to deal with.

 Your new grill will have manufacturing oils, dust and metal shavings, and residual paint; all the things you don’t want on your juicy steak.

-Seasoning your new grill will burn off all the impurities and sterilize your charcoal grill.
+Seasoning your grill will burn off all the impurities and sterilize your grill grates.
 This is a crucial health and safety step, so don’t skip it.

 #2 Make Cooking and Cleaning Easier

 Everyone loves a good BBQ.
 In fact, it is considered a family event.
 But when it comes to cooking and cleaning, not everyone may show the same enthusiasm when hoovering down your tasty burgers.

 Cooking and cleaning seemingly takes hours, but seasoning your grill grates from time to time actually makes this task a lot less hard.

 Since your grill uses cast iron, over time, it can absorb too much peanut oil, fat, and charcoal emissions which negatively affects its nonstick feature.

 That’ll make it almost impossible to cook without burning your meat, meaning upkeep will become difficult.
 Seasoning your grill often will prevent your grill grates from those charcoal and oil build-ups by creating a non-stick surface.